JoseLlorensRipolles/Snake-AI/README.md

 # HoldheSingularity

-Play snake agains a Rl agent training on your browser!
+Play snake against a Rl agent training on your browser!

 ## Installation